1. Become an EnergyStar superstar.

 9. Eat mostly plants.

-1,850 gallons of water are required to produce one pound of meat; only 39 are needed for one pound of vegetables.
+1,850 gallons of water are required to produce one pound of meat, but only 39 gallons are needed for one pound of vegetables.
 The production of meat also results in 30 times more greenhouse gas emissions than vegetables.
 Go meatless whenever you can.

 10. Get a programmable thermostat.